caseinpoint/fixReplicon/README.md

 "Clock In" button.
 This can cause your clock-in time to be later than it should be, and you will be paid less than you've earned.

-This extension inserts a script into the page that disables the "Clock In" button after you've clicked it the first time.
+This Firefox extension inserts a script into the page that disables the "Clock In" button after you've clicked it the first time.

 ### Installation